CubedNetwork/fabulously-optimized-wiki/changed-options.md

 # Changed options

-Fabulously Optimized changes some default options of Minecraft to improve your gameplay.
+Fabulously Forgified changes some default options of Minecraft to improve your gameplay.

-Because the pack is using YOSBR, the options will only change if you do not have `options.txt` or mod-specific files in `config` folder already, e.g. by using a clean profile.
+Because the pack is using a custom NeoForge fork of YOSBR, the options will only change if you do not have `options.txt` or mod-specific files in `config` folder already, e.g. by using a clean profile.
 That also means you can freely update the pack without losing your settings!

 **P.S.
 This table has 5 columns.
 Scroll right if you can't see them!**